shelevenspace/notshot/README.md

 | tga      | yes          | xv     | no        |
 | tiff     | yes          |        |           |
 | webp     | yes          |        |           |

+## Other notes
+notShot will probably work on most X window system based desktop environments, but it is only tested under Linux Mint Cinnamon.